pozi/PoziExplorer/README.md

 ## Other runtime dependencies

-This project expects to be able to use certain PHP scripts.
+This project expects to be able to use certain webservices.

-Please refer to `lib/custom/json/` for more details.
+Please refer to `lib/custom/json/` and the config loading code (where defaults are defined) for more details.